UX WRITING

 Scroll down to see my samples and their stories.

-SAMPLE 1: TaskRabbit, Inc.
+SAMPLE 1: Taskrabbit

 Tasker App Onboarding

-As a UX writer at TaskRabbit, Inc., I worked with the design team to rewrite, reorder, and reimagine the first four panels people see after downloading the Tasker app.
+As a UX writer at Taskrabbit, Inc., I worked with the design team to rewrite, reorder, and reimagine the first four panels people see after downloading the Tasker app.

-Together, the panels had to convey what TaskRabbit was, how people could use it to build a business, and how leveraging the company’s IKEA partnership could help.
+Together, the panels had to convey what Taskrabbit was, how people could use it to build a business, and how leveraging the company’s IKEA partnership could help.

-I helped the team succinctly frame TaskRabbit’s value prop in a way that could be scaled globally for TaskRabbit’s eight countries, all of which have unique gig economies.
+I helped the team succinctly frame Taskrabbit’s value prop in a way that could be scaled globally for Taskrabbit’s eight countries, all of which have unique gig economies.

 Elite Program Update

-When TaskRabbit introduced a new set of business analytics for Taskers in 2022, their Elite program—which rewards Taskers for going above and beyond—had to reflect these adjustments.
+When Taskrabbit introduced a new set of business analytics for Taskers in 2022, their Elite program—which rewards Taskers for going above and beyond—had to reflect these adjustments.

 This set of introductory panels had to generate excitement, explain how the change would impact Taskers’ businesses, and explain how to navigate the new and improved Elite dashboard.